 |1.
-Intrinsic semiconductors are the pure semiconductors.||1.
-Extrinsic semiconductors are the doped impure semiconductors.|
+Intrinsic semiconductors are pure semiconductors.||1.
+Extrinsic semiconductors are doped impure semiconductors.|

 |2.
 Electron concentration and hole concentration are equal.||2.
 Electron concentration and hole concentration are not equal.|

 |3.
-Conductivity of intrinsic semiconductor is relatively low.||3.
-Conductivity of extrinsic semiconductor is higher than intrinsic one.|
+Conductivity of intrinsic semiconductors is relatively low.||3.
+Conductivity of extrinsic semiconductors is higher than that of intrinsic ones.|

-n-type semiconductor (or donor type semiconductor) can be formed by doping pentavalent atoms like Arsenic (As), Phosphorus (P), Antimony (Sb) etc. in an intrinsic semiconductor crystal.
+n-type semiconductor (or donor-type semiconductor) can be formed by doping pentavalent atoms like Arsenic (As), Phosphorus (P), Antimony (Sb) etc. in an intrinsic semiconductor crystal.

-Difference between n type and p type semiconductors
+Difference between n-type and p-type semiconductors

 |n-type semiconductor||p-type semiconductor|

 |1.
-To get n-type semiconductor we need to dope Pentavalent atoms in intrinsic Semiconductor.|
+To get an n-type semiconductor we need to dope Pentavalent atoms in an intrinsic Semiconductor.|

 4. n-types are also called donor type semiconductors.

 |1.
-To get p-type semiconductor we need to dope Trivalent atoms in Intrinsic Semiconductor.|
+To get a p-type semiconductor we need to dope Trivalent atoms in an Intrinsic Semiconductor.|

 4. P-types are also called acceptor type semiconductors.